 These iron statues of children reside outside the main entrance of the Vanderbilt Children's Hospital in Nashville.
 Our daughter goes there for a kidney disease she is fighting.
-Every couple months we walk in and I can't help but to stare at these figures joyfully playing.
+Every couple months we walk in, and I can't help but stare at these figures joyfully playing.

-It gives me a reality check that my small issues and daily life struggles are minor "nothings" compared to some of the children here.
+It gives me a reality check that my small issues and daily life struggles are minor "nothing" compared to some of the children here.
 Please remember all the sick and suffering children and their parents in places like this.